-The New York City Department of Consumer Affairs requires general contractors to apply for a Home Improvement Contractor license before they begin work on a project.
-General contractors must hold a license to perform work on buildings or surrounding land, including, but not limited to, garages, pools, terraces, patios, swimming pools, basements and driveways.
-If the general contractor also wishes to sell their work and negotiate contracts with property owners, they must also hold a Home Improvement Salesperson license.
+The New York City Department of Consumer Affairs is responsible for reviewing applications and issuing Home Improvement Contractor licenses to eligible contractors.
+If the contractor also plans to negotiate contracts and sell their work to property owners, they must also hold a Home Improvement Salesperson license.

-Licenses are valid for a period of two years.
+Home Improvement Contractor licenses in the City of New York are valid for a period of two years.

 To obtain a copy of the application, go to:

 General contractors in the City of Albany, NY are regulated by the Division of Building & Codes.
-Before they can begin work on a project, general contractors must apply for a zoning and building permit.
+Before construction work begins, general contractors must apply for a zoning and building permit.